-2.) b.
-False Please list the legal considerations a lifeguard, to limit his or her legal liability, should become familiar with and understand how th considerations fit with the Good Samaritan Laws in his or her state or other jurisdiction.
+a.
+True b.
+False 2.)
+Please list the legal considerations a lifeguard, to limit his or her legal liability, should become familiar with and understand how the considerations fit with the Good Samaritan Laws in his or her state or other jurisdiction.
 3.)
 Why is it important for lifeguards to complete reports in an accurate and timely manner?
 4.)
-Please provide the primary responsibility of a lifeguard as you understand it: ŕ Once you have successfully completed the World Academy of Safety & Health (WASH) lifeguard certification training course, the no need to attend additional skills practice sessions, in-service trainings, or pre-season refresher trainings? a.
+Please provide the primary responsibility of a lifeguard as you understand it: 5.)
+Once you have successfully completed the World Academy of Safety & Health (WASH) lifeguard certification training course, there no need to attend additional skills practice sessions, in-service trainings, or pre-season refresher trainings? a.
 True b.
-False The Professional Lifeguard is: a.
+False 6.)
+The Professional Lifeguard is: a.
 Dependable; arrogant; firm; knowledgeable; skilled; polite b.
 Dependable; rule bender; polite; firm; knowledgeable c.
 Confident; knowledgeable; polite; highly-skilled; dependable d.
-Firm; polite; not reliable; highly-skilled; confident It is important for the lifeguard to take care of his or her health including remaining hydrated and using sun protection? a.
-True
+Firm; polite; not reliable; highly-skilled; confident 7.)
+It is important for the lifeguard to take care of his or her health including remaining hydrated and using sun protection? a.
+True b.
+False 8.)
+What is Preventative Lifeguarding?
+How does a lifeguard practice preventative lifeguarding?